TulioGuaraldoB/book-store/README.md

 - **DB_PASSWORD**

 ## Running the project:
-To run the project at your machine run the next PHP command at your bash:
+To run the project at your machine run the following command at your bash:
 ```
 php -S localhost:{YOUR_HTTP_PORT} -t public
 ```